gnuthought/ansible-role-openshift-provision/README.md

 * `service_accounts` - List of service accounts to provision within this project.
 Each entry is a name of a service account to create.
-Service accounts may also be created with `resources`
+Service accounts may also be created with `resources`, which allows for specifying `secrets` and `imagePullSecrets`.

 * `limit_ranges` (DEPRECATED) - List of limit ranges to apply to project, use of `resources` is preferred to create LimitRange objects